 Mergers and Acquisitions

-outsourcing (BPO) and consulting firms.
+process outsourcing concerns and consulting firms.

-experience in alternative investments to ALPS and
+expertise and experience in alternative investments to ALPS and

 DST.
-ALPS and Red Rocks have had business engagements since 2007.
+ALPS and Red Rocks have had business engagements since

-DST acquired kasina, a strategic advisory
+In a third 2015 deal DST acquired kasina, a strategic advisory

-firm to the asset management industry, in early 2015.
+firm to the asset management industry.
 DST hopes to combine its

 analytics and sales reporting tools with kasina's understanding of